Nevada Court Records

 In Nevada, traffic tickets are issued to road users by law enforcement officers following a traffic violation.
 Traffic offenses may lead to the suspension of the driver’s license, additional points on the driver’s record, or an increase in the motorist’s car insurance premium.

-To fight a Nevada traffic ticket, the driver needs to plead not guilty to the ticket.
-Although the driver can enter this plea via mail or online, it is better to do so in person at the court.
+To fight a Nevada traffic ticket, the driver is typically required to plead not guilty to the ticket.
+Although the driver can enter this plea via mail or online, offenders are typically advised to do so in person at the court.
 When fighting a traffic ticket, defendants are advised to hire legal representation.
-If the motorist is found not guilty, the driver is absolved of all the charges.
+If the motorist is found not guilty, the driver is absolved of associated charges.
 If found guilty, the offender is informed of their penalties.

 Is it Worth it To Fight a Traffic Ticket in Nevada?

-It is worth it to fight a Nevada traffic ticket if the alleged offender can prove their innocence beyond all reasonable doubt.
+It may be worth it to fight a Nevada traffic ticket if the alleged offender can prove their innocence beyond all reasonable doubt.
 However, fighting a ticket can be tasking.
 Nonetheless, it is better than racking up points on a driving record.
-Pleading guilty to a traffic ticket and can lead to more financial and legal implications such as license suspensions, increase in insurance premiums, attending traffic school, and fines.
+Pleading guilty to a traffic ticket can lead to more financial and legal implications, such as license suspensions, increases in insurance premiums, attending traffic school, and fines.

 Ways to Fight a Traffic Ticket in Nevada